-The Committee is dedicated to fulfilling its objective of preserving and increasing the province's agricultural land base.
+The Committee is committed to fulfilling its objective of preserving and increasing the province's agricultural land base.
 Through the work of the Committee, we will continue to promote the sustainability of the agriculture and agrifoods industry in Newfoundland and Labrador.

-In 2020-21, FFA negotiated purchase and sale agreements for over 185 acres of land.
-Expenditures for the Program vary from year to year depending on availability of land for purchase.
-Land is then advertised as available for a Crown Land agricultural lease.
+In 2021-22, FFA negotiated purchase and sale agreements for approximately 149.83 acres of land.
+Expenditures for the Program vary from year-to-year depending on the availability of land for purchase.
+This land is then advertised as land available for a Crown Land agricultural lease.
 Crown Land is no longer allocated to farmers in the form of a grant or private land.

-With the current emphasis on agricultural lands and goals to increase food self-sufficiency, the Committee's negotiations to purchase private land for agriculture is of the utmost importance.
-Applications submitted in the 2020-21 fiscal year to the Committee were reviewed, finalized, purchased and/or refused by the Committee.
+With the current emphasis on agricultural lands and commitments to increase food self-sufficiency, the Committee's negotiations to purchase private land for agriculture is of the utmost importance.
+Applications submitted in the 2021-22 fiscal year to the Committee were reviewed, finalized, purchased and/or refused by the Committee.

-Agriculture communities, such as the Town of Cormack, which is located on the west coast of the province, as well as sections of St. John's such as Goulds and Kilbride, which is located on the east coast, are limited in the amount of available agricultural lands.
+Agriculture communities, such as the Town of Cormack on the west coast and the community of the Goulds on the east coast, are limited in the amount of available agricultural lands.
 Therefore, the purchase of lands negotiated through the Committee enables land availability for future farming expansion or new entrants.
-Once a land purchase is finalized by the Committee, FFA begins the allocation process.
+Once a land purchase has been finalized by the Committee, FFA begins the allocation process.